ShishiraB/Chatbot/README.md

 # Chatbot
-A Simple whatsapp chatbot created using python and NLP
+A Simple chatbot created using python and NLP

 # Training chatbot
 Steps